The named Janet and Tony Galante as Citizens of the Year at the Chamber's annual Awards Dinner on Wednesday night at the .

 Outstanding Use of Technology: Ocean City Patch for creating a daily meeting place for anybody interested in finding and sharing information about Ocean City.

-Outstanding Service to the Community: Acme sponsored the Susan B. Koman Breast Cancer Walk on the Boardwalk, donated to local events, supported the Ocean City Food Cupboard with holiday dinners and allowed the Chamber to use Acme property as the site for a new Welcome Center for the south end.
+Outstanding Service to the Community: sponsored the Susan B. Koman Breast Cancer Walk on the Boardwalk, donated to local events, supported the Ocean City Food Cupboard with holiday dinners and allowed the Chamber to use Acme property as the site for a new Welcome Center for the south end.